 By Gil Israeli, Director of Prospect Research and Senior Writer, American Technion Society

-Your organization has partially succeeded at leveraging prospect research in its drive to cultivate donors.
-You (as researcher) may not yet have the opportunity to be present at Major Gift Management meetings.
+Perhaps you may not yet have the opportunity to be present at Major Gift Management meetings.
 The meeting is a staple of all organizations with genuine major gifts programs.
-In this context, fundraisers and management meet to discuss a slate of key prospects – those that are being actively solicited for these gifts and those that are in earlier stages of cultivation.
-Depending on your organization, you may not be involved in this meeting, may be involved in a token way or may have a much stronger role from the perspective of prospect management.
+(Not those that occasionally raise major gifts.)
+In this context – in this meeting, fundraisers and management meet to discuss a slate of key prospects, those that are being actively solicited for these major gifts and those that are in earlier stages of cultivation.
+Depending on your organization, you may not be involved in this meeting, may be involved in a token way or may have a much stronger role from the perspective of contributing through prospect management.